ServiceStack/ServiceStackVS/angular-spa.md

 ### Managing front-end dependencies

-To help add and install Bower and NPM dependencies, ServiceStackVS watches `bower.json` and `package.json` for changes and will run the appropriate install whenever these files are updated.
+To help add and install NPM dependencies, ServiceStackVS watches `package.json` for changes and will run the appropriate install whenever these files are updated.

 ![NPM install performed on save](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/angular-spa-package-demo.gif)